jonasf/jonasf.github.io/_drafts/clean-up-elasticsearch-indices-with-curator.markdown

      curator --host elasticsearch.my-domain.com  delete indices --prefix myindexname-  --older-than 4 --time-unit days --timestring '%Y.%m.%d’

+The command above will delete all indices older than four days.

 ###Our Curator setup

 We set up a Cron job to run the Curator commands every morning.